- Leading Practices

 Leading Practices When Upgrading Coveo for Sitecore

-To take advantage of new features, enhancements, and bug fixes that come with new releases of Coveo for Sitecore, you will need to eventually upgrade it.
+To take advantage of new features, enhancements, and bug fixes that come with new releases of Coveo for Sitecore, you’ll need to eventually upgrade it.
 This page describes the leading practices that you should consider when upgrading and going live with your deployment.

 General Leading Practices